FJF616/redux-hooks/README.md

 ## Getting familiar with react redux hooks

-this project requires alpha version of react redux (reac-redux@next)
+this project requires alpha version of react redux (react-redux@next)
 since this is a small project, all actions and reducers have been placed in redux.js file.

 ### based on this youtube tutorial: